Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Evaluation

 During the experiments, Deep Feed Forward (DFF) and Random Forest (RF) classifiers are utilised to classify the network data flows present in the datasets.
-The aim is to evaluate both feature sets in consideration among the three datasets in the CICFlowMeter format (CSE-CIC-IDS2018, CIC-BoT-IoT, and CIC-ToN-IoT) and their respective datasets in the NetFlow format (NF-CSE-CIC-IDS2018-v2, NF-BoT-IoT-v2, and NF-ToN-IoT-v2).
-Additionally, the results will be analysed and explained by utilising the SHAP method to identify the key features that contributed to the models' final predictions.
+The DFF structure consists of an input layer and three hidden layers with 10 nodes each performing the ReLU activation function.
+The output layer is a single Sigmoidal node and the Adam optimisation algorithm is used.
+The RF model consists of 50 randomised decision trees, each performing the Gini function to measure the quality of a split.
 To avoid learning bias towards the attack and victim devices, the source/destination IPs and ports are dropped.
-In addition, the timestamp and flow ID features are dropped as they are unique to each data sample.
+In addition, the timestamp and flow ID features are removed as they are unique to each data sample.
 The min-max scaler is applied to normalise all values between zero and one.
 This is necessary to avoid increased attention to larger values.
-Several binary classification metrics are collected such as accuracy, \textit{F1 Score}, \textit{Detection Rate (DR)}, \textit{False Alarm Rate (FAR)}, \textit{Area Under the Curve (AUC)}, and the \textit{Prediction Time} required to predict a single data sample in microseconds (\textmu s).
+Several binary classification metrics are collected, including accuracy, \textit{F1 Score}, \textit{Detection Rate (DR)}, \textit{False Alarm Rate (FAR)}, \textit{Area Under the Curve (AUC)}, and the \textit{Prediction Time} required to predict a single data sample in microseconds (\textmu s).
+The datasets have been split into 70\%-30\% for training and testing purposes.
 For a fair evaluation, five cross-validation splits are conducted and the mean results are measured.